About this section

 line terminal.

-These scripts execute the _argument file_ `md2html_args.json` in the directory they are called
+These scripts execute the _argument file_ `md2html_args.json` in the current working directory.

-from.
-They will open a command window and close it just as they successfully complete.
+When double-clicked in Windows, they will open a command window and close it when they

 These scripts are very small and intended to be copied to a project's directory where